dojo/docs/dojo/Deferred.rst

     return deferred;
   </script>

-Psuedocode Example 2:  Assigning callbacks to fire when a deferred fires.
+Pseudocode Example 2:  Assigning callbacks to fire when a deferred fires.
 -------------------------------------------------------------------------

 .. code-block :: javascript